germain-italic/rambox-dark-mode/README.md

 Each supported service has its own folder where
 - `custom.js` is the JS code to inject
--  and `custom.css` is the CSS code fetched by said JS.
+-  `custom.css` is the CSS code fetched by said JS.

 ---